-Pastor Grabenhofer also worked as part of the translation team to bring into English Exodus of the Eight Hundred by Ingerose Paust and published by Concordia University Press in 2015.
+He also worked as part of the translation team to bring into English Exodus of the Eight Hundred by Ingerose Paust.
+This was published by Concordia University Press, Austin, TX in 2015 and recognized by the Concordia Historical Institute.
 This popular German historical novel details with gripping drama and exciting adventure the emigration of the Lutheran Saxons in 1838 and their arrival and settlement in St. Louis and Perry County in 1839.
-This is the only current work of historical fiction that places the narrative in the hands of general readers.
+This is the only current work of historical fiction that places the narrative into the hands of the general reader.

 In September 2019 Pastor Grabenhofer accepted a call to serve the Lord's people at Faith Lutheran Church in Sturtevant, Wisconsin.
 In the meantime we are being served for Sunday services by several pastors who faithfully preach to us God's holy word and give us His gifts in the Blessed Sacrament.
 Please keep us in prayer as we seek the man the Lord has chosen to be our new pastor.